 So these mini calzones are the perfect alternative if you would like to serve them to a crowd at any party.

-- Crescent Dough: I used Pillsbury's crescent dough sheet because it's easy to form and can be frozen until you're ready to use it!
+- Crescent Dough or Pizza Dough: I used Pillsbury's crescent dough sheet because it's easy to form and can be frozen until you're ready to use it!

 - Parmesan Cheese: Parmesan cheese adds lots of flavor to the calzone and is a must.